The Secretary of State was asked—

 I think that most people looking at what has happened in the UK over the last three or four months around the world have been overwhelmingly impressed by the way that we, as a Government, have put our arms around people, with £164 billion invested in jobs, in incomes and in supporting people.
 It has been a massive effort.
 I know that a lot of people in this House will agree with me that we cannot go on forever with a furlough scheme that keeps employees in suspended animation in the way that it does.
 We need to get our economy moving again.
 That is what I think the people of this country want to see, in a sustainable and cautious way.

 I am sure that the right hon.
-Gentleman is constantly saying this, but I would just remind him that the reason the job retention scheme—the furlough scheme—has worked is because of the power and the efficiency of the UK Treasury.
+Gentleman is constantly saying this, but I would just remind him that the job retention scheme—the furlough scheme—has worked because of the power and the efficiency of the UK Treasury.
 It is the UK Government that have funded the furlough scheme and £4.8 billion in Barnett consequentials to Scotland alone.
 I am sure that he does not hesitate to remind his colleagues of that.

 Of course, it is about the future, and it is about making sure that people can be protected.
-Just this week, we have seen Spain look to extend its furlough scheme into 2021.
+Just this week, we have seen Spain look to extending furlough scheme into 2021.
 Research has shown that prematurely ending the job retention scheme risks higher unemployment and weaker productivity, with a potential loss of up to £50 billion to GDP.
 The Resolution Foundation is calling for £3 billion to £5 billion to be spent on extending furlough payments for the hardest-hit sectors, and the TUC is warning of the effect that ending the furlough scheme early will have on people who are shielding and in difficulties.
 This is about not throwing away the benefits that we have accrued.
 The Prime Minister seems intent on sinking the lifeboat that has been keeping so many people afloat.
 If the Prime Minister will not extend the furlough scheme, will he give Scotland the powers so that we can do it ourselves?

 I think I have answered the right hon.
 Gentleman’s question already.
 I believe it is absolutely essential that we invest in our people and protect them from the effects of this epidemic, as we have done at huge expenditure, quite rightly, but it is also essential that we get the economy moving, including in Scotland.
 I hope that he supports that objective as well.